mac-comp240/hw1_unique-chars/README.md

 The idea behind a solution that can work with all non-printing characters and uses only these two additional unsigned long variables is as follows:

-In your codio linux virtual machine instance, gcc compiles and stores variables declared as `unsigned long` using 8 bytes, or 64 bits in the default 64-bit Intel instruction set.
-You can each of the 64 bits of an unsigned long as indicators of whether a certain character has been seen yet in a string.
+Your compiler, gcc, compiles and stores variables declared as `unsigned long` using 8 bytes, or 64 bits in the default 64-bit Intel instruction set.
+You can use each of the 64 bits of an unsigned long as indicators of whether a certain character has been seen yet in a string.
 We can think of `checkBitsA_z` as a bit vector, where we set a 1 in a position if a character has been encountered in a string.
 The mapping of ascii characters to poistions in this bit vector `checkBitsA_z` can be like this:

 |index of bit in checkBitsA_z | ascii char | char value|
 |-----------------------------|------------|-----------|